Silke Ackermann, Director, Museum of the History of Science

 Richard Ovenden, Bodley's Librarian

 Lucy Shaw, Programme Director, Oxford Cultural Leaders & Head of Partnerships and Programmes at Oxford University’s Gardens, Libraries and Museums

 Lucy plays a key leadership role within Oxford University’s Gardens, Libraries and Museums Division, overseeing cross-divisional programmes and activities related to outreach, pubic engagement with research, community engagement and partnerships.
 In 2015 she launched Oxford Cultural Leaders, an international executive leadership programme for museums, heritage and the arts, in partnership with the Saïd Business School.
 The programme has led to new research with the UK’s National Museum Directors’ Council exploring the changing expectations of museum leadership.
-Lucy has over 20 years' experience of the museum sector and has worked with a wide variety of museums, galleries and related organisations, from voluntary run independents and local authority services to the nationals.
-She started her career as a social history curator in the East Midlands before moving to working at a strategic level with national and regional agencies, professional bodies, and course providers.
+Lucy has over 20 years' experience of the museum sector, she started her career as a social history curator in the East Midlands before moving to working at a strategic level with national and regional agencies, professional bodies, and course providers.
 Before joining the University of Oxford she was running a successful business as a consultant developing, leading and managing projects and programmes that focused on strategic development, organisational change and workforce diversity.

 Professor Paul Smith, Director, Museum of Natural History